splunk/public-o11y-docs/logs/scp.rst

          :alt: This screenshot shows how to go to Roles in Splunk Cloud Platform where you will set up a service account for Log Observer Connect.

    b.
 Configure users in the Splunk Cloud Platform.
+These users should have the

       .. image:: /_images/logs/setupLOC2.png
          :width: 100%